What is Closed Economy?

 In practice, there are no countries with closed economies at present.
 Brazil has the closest to the closed economy.
 It has the least import of goods compared to the countries from the rest of the world.
 It is impossible to meet all the goods and service demands within the domestic boundary.
 With globalization and technology dependency building and maintaining such economies can be a herculean task.
 It can be considered that India was a closed economy till 1991 and so were the other countries across the globe.
 At present, it is not quite possible to run a closed economy.

 The need for raw materials is important and plays a vital role in the final product, this makes the closed economy inefficient.
-The government can shut down any particular sector from the international competition through the use of quotas, subsidies, tariffs and making it illegal in the country.
+The government can shut down any particular sector from international competition through the use of quotas, subsidies, tariffs, and making it illegal in the country.
 They have no or limited economic relationship with other economies.

 Examples of Closed Economy Countries

 The following are examples of a closed economy Countries

 - Ukraine and Moldova (Despite late export sector)

 - Most of Africa, Tajikistan, Vietnam (closest to the closed economy)

 - Brazil (if imports are to be neglected)

 Open and Closed Economy National Income Formula